microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person-card.md

   --organization-member-person-avatar-size: 60px;
   --organization-direct-report-person-avatar-size: 80px;

-  /* Styling the avatar-size in person-card sections */
+  /** Style for the avatar-size in the person-card sections */
   --organization-member-person-avatar-size: 60px;
   --coworker-person-avatar-size: 50px;
   --direct-report-person-avatar-size: 40px;